DesconBelgrade/Klimerko/README.md

 	- Make sure that there's no solder between any two pins on the board (either the NodeMCU or the BME280 sensor).
 If this is the case, it is causing a short-circuit and could break the device.
 	- Make sure that you haven't removed too much insulation from the wires.
 In this case, one wire could be touching another wire with the exposed part, causing a short-circuit.
 If that's the case, de-solder the wire, cut it shorter (so only 2mm or less is exposed) and solder it back.
 - If it seems your device won't turn on:
-	- The NodeMCU has a blue LED right above the shiny metallic box.
-That LED blinks for a short moment when the device is plugged into power.
-If yours doesn't blink when plugged in, check the cable (and try another one if you have it).
-Also check the power supply (the adapter)
+	- The NodeMCU has a blue LED right above the small shiny metallic box.
+That LED blinks for a brief moment right when you plug the device into power.
+If yours doesn't blink when you plug it in, check the USB cable (and try another one if you have it).
+If that makes no difference, check the power supply (the adapter).
 	- Make sure that there's no solder between any two pins on the board (either the NodeMCU or the BME280 sensor).
 If this is the case, it is causing a short-circuit and could break the device.
 	- Make sure that you haven't removed too much insulation from the wires.
 In this case, one wire could be touching another wire with the exposed part, causing a short-circuit.
 If that's the case, de-solder the wire, cut it shorter (so only 2mm or less is exposed) and solder it back.